 - You can add a small clove of garlic if you like.

 - Water if you need to thin the mixture out a little and make it extra creamy.
-And salt.
+Plus salt for seasoning.

 How to Make Avocado Hummus